Why does my team need constant follow-up?

 Telling people to “take ownership” doesn’t fix it.

-If expectations, decision rights, and standards aren’t clear, the behavior doesn’t change.
+If expectations, decision rights, standards and ownership aren’t clear, the behavior won't change.

 Follow-up drops when: